billchurch/jsmasker/BUILD.md

 ## Prerequisites

-- Node.js (version 6.9.1 or higher)
+- Node.js (version 6.9.1 or higher, node 22 or higher for dev)
 - npm (comes with Node.js)
 - Git